Beating the Harmonic lower bound for online bin packing: Introduction

-However, postponing coloring decisions is not always possible or even desirable.
-In fact there are exactly two cases where this will not be done upon arrival of a new medium item $p$. \begin{enumerate} \item If a bin with suitable small red items (say, of some type $t$) is available, we will pack $p$ into that bin and immediately color it blue, regardless of the precise size of $p$.\footnote{Unless we already have sufficiently many blue items of the same type as $p$, in which case we pack $p$ into a separate bin and color it red to maintain the correct fraction of red items.} In this case, in our analysis we will carefully consider how many small items of type $t$ the input contains; knowing that there must be some.
+However, postponing coloring decisions like this is not always possible or even desirable.
+In fact there are exactly two cases where this will not be done upon arrival of a new medium item $\p$. \begin{enumerate} \item If a bin with suitable small red items (say, of some type $t$) is available, and it is time to color $\p$ blue, we will pack $\p$ into that bin and color it blue, regardless of the precise size of $\p$.
+In this case, in our analysis we will carefully consider how many small items of type $t$ the input contains; knowing that there must be some.
 This implies that in the optimal solution, not \emph{all} the bins can be critical.
-Moreover, our algorithm packs these small items very well, using almost the entire space in the bin. \item If a bin with a \emph{large} item is available, and $p$ fits into such a bin, we will pack $p$ in one such bin.
+Moreover, our algorithm packs these small items very well, using almost the entire space in the bin. \item If a bin with a large item is available, and $\p$ fits into such a bin, we will pack $\p$ in one such bin as a red item regardless of which color it was supposed to get.
 This is the best case overall, since finding combinations like this was exactly our goal!
+This helps to avoid the worst case instances for {\SuperH} (Fig.~\ref{fig:all-medium-red}).
 However, there is a technical problem with this, which we discuss below. \end{enumerate}

 Overall, we have three different cases: medium items are packed alone initially (in which case we have a guarantee about the sizes of some of the blue items), medium items are combined with smaller red items (in which case these small items exist and must be packed in the optimal solution), or medium items are combined with larger blue items (which is exactly our goal).